andrea7308/ROB_2004_Final_Project/README.md

 # ROB_2004_Final_Project

-in one terminal on computer:
+in one terminal on computer ssh into robot:
+    cd team_14_andrea_and_aki/final_project
+    isb
     ros2 launch bringup project.launch.py

 in another terminal on the robot: